Best free iPad apps

 Wikipanion for iPad

-The Wikipedia website works fine in Safari for iPad, but dedicated apps make navigating the site simpler and faster.
-Wikipanion is an excellent free app, with a sleek iOS 7-style design, an efficient two-pane landscape view, and excellent bookmarking and history access.
+There's nothing wrong with using the Wikipedia website in Safari on your iPad, but dedicated apps make navigating the living encyclopaedia simpler and faster.
+Wikipanion is an excellent free app.

 There are compatibility issues with the most modern Apple toys as Live Photos end up as stills on Flickr.
 Even so, Flickr makes Apple's free 5 GB of iCloud storage look pathetic by comparison; and even if you use it only as a belt-and-braces back-up for important images, it's worth checking out.